 java.rmi.Remote is a bit more complicated and rare case and it is ok if you have not heard about it before.
 It is used to identify interfaces whose methods may be invoked from a non-local virtual machine.

-Any object that is a remote object must directly or indirectly implement this interface.
+Any remote object must directly or indirectly implement this interface.
 Only those methods specified in a remote interface (this is an interface that extends java.rmi.Remote) are available remotely.
 You can read more about remote interfaces in this good Oracle tutorial on remote interface design.

 Also, there is another concept in Java that may seem similar – annotations.
 In the next section, we will overview the difference between annotations and marker interfaces.